-26Go to your people and say to them:
+26He said, 'Go to the people of Israel and say to them:

-'You hear with your ears, but you never understand what God is saying.
+"You seem to be listening but you never really understand what God is saying.

-You see with your eyes but you never really see the things that God is doing.
-27These people do not understand, because they have become stubborn.
+You seem to be looking but you never really recognize the things that God is doing."
+27These people do not understand because they have become stubborn.